leshicodes/stop-yapping-bot/README.md

 - **Targeted Harassment**: Only teases specific users you've added to the list
 - **Random Responses**: Picks from a customizable list of witty comebacks and jests
 - **Probability Control**: Adjust how frequently the bot responds to keep things fun, not annoying
+- **Cooldown System**: Prevents spam by limiting how often the bot can respond to the same user
 - **Non-Intrusive**: Won't respond to non-targeted users, itself, or other bots
 - **Easy to Configure**: Simple JSON files for users and responses